 There are two kinds of people on this earth: those who believe vegan food can be firstname.lastname@example.org and those who should stop reading this blog right now.
 I have some spite in my heart for the fact that vegan meals are so often castigated as bland, dense, and unsatisfying.
 That’s why I like this Samosa Quinoa.
-It’s a total mythbuster.
-This is a dish I made up some time ago while improvising from another samosa recipe and I haven’t looked back since.
+It’s a total mythbustah!
+I this recipe made up some time ago while improvising from a samosa recipe and I haven’t looked back since.
 I’ve made it countless times and always get positive feedback from even the most skeptical oh-i-guess-I’ll-try-your-rabbit-I-mean-vegan-food eaters.
 Most importantly, I really like it.

 This time around I tried something a little different.
 I used all of my normal flavorites (blogged about both here and a-here) but tried something a lil’ funky and new.
 Because I was cooking for such a large group (eighty, if you missed this post), I started by frying just the tofu in ginger, garlic, jalapeño pepper, a small amount of oil, and lots of spices.
 The tofu was much more flavorful than the other times I’ve made this dish and from now on I’m fo sho using this method!
 The new and improved recipe is as follows: